 Series compensation provides increased transient (angular) stability of a power corridor and increased voltage stability of the grid.
 It also improves the voltage profile along the power corridor and optimizes power sharing between parallel circuits.

 Because series capacitors are installed in series on a transmission line, the equipment must be housed on a platform that is fully insulated for the system voltage.
 The capacitor together with the overvoltage protection circuits are located on this steel platform.
 Overvoltage protection is a key design factor, as the capacitor bank must be able to withstand the throughput fault current, even at a severe nearby fault.
 The primary overvoltage protection typically involves non-linear metal-oxide varistors, a Fast Protective Device/ FPD (CapThor) and a fast bypass switch.
 Secondary protection is achieved with ground-mounted electronics acting on signals from optical current transducers in the high-voltage circuit.

 Series compensation principle

 In a transmission system, the maximum active power transferable over a certain power line is inversely proportional to the series reactance of the line.
 Thus, by compensating the series reactance to a certain degree, using a series capacitor, an electrically shorter line is realized and higher active power transfer is achieved.
-Since the series capacitor is self-regulated, i.e. its output is directly (without control) proportional to the line current itself, it will also partly balance the voltage drop caused by the transfer reactance.
+Since the series capacitor is self-regulated,with its output proportional to the square of the line current, it will also partly balance the voltage drop caused by the transfer reactance.
 Consequently, the voltage stability of the transmission system is increased.